‘Books are lighthouses erected in the great sea of time.’

 Term Topic

-Term 1.1 Transition to KS3: Prose Fiction and Short Stories
+Term 1.1 to 1.2 Transition to KS3: Prose fiction and short stories: reading and writing

 Year 8 English Programme of Study